Olivenda/Z-Kernel/README.md

 ================================

-This project demonstrates a minimal 64-bit kernel (not Linux) that prints a "Hello World" style message to VGA text memory.
+This project demonstrates a minimal 64-bit kernel (not Linux) that prints a "Hello World" style message to VGA text memory, scans physical memory via the Stivale2 memory map, and exposes a tiny bump allocator plus debug helpers.
 A small Kconfig-inspired frontend (with ncurses `mconf`) powers `make defconfig` and `make menuconfig` targets so you can tweak the build without touching the Makefile manually.